pubnub/workshop-raspberrypi/projects-python/motion-sensor/README.md

 ### Wiring up Pi

-Take another pair of red, black and brown wire.
+Take another set of red, black and yellow wire.

 First, plug into one end to Pi: